 We may use your personal data to send you direct marketing communications about our insurance products or our related services.
 This may be in the form of email, post, SMS, telephone or targeted online advertisements.
 When marketing to consumers, or where otherwise required by applicable law, we will target marketing to you only if you have provided your consent for marketing, unless marketing relates to the same or similar products and services which we have marketed to you previously and therefore received your contact information.

 We may target marketing to companies if it has not explicitly denied such marketing.

 In most cases our processing of your personal data for marketing purposes is based on our legitimate interests to provide information you might ﬁnd helpful to manage your insured risks, insurance renewals and other products, services and oﬀers that may be of interest to you, although in some cases (such as where required by law) it may be based on your consent.
 You have a right to prevent direct marketing of any form at any time - this can be exercised by following the opt-out links in electronic communications, or by contacting us using the details set out in Section 12.

 We take steps to limit direct marketing to a reasonable and proportionate level, and to send you communications which we believe may be of interest or relevance to you, based on the information we have about you.

-From time to time we may need to share your personal data with members of the Chubb group who may be based outside Europe (outside of the European Economic Area).
+From time to time we may need to share your personal data with members of the Chubb group who may be based outside Europe which for these purposes includes the European Economic Area, the United Kingdom and Switzerland).
 We may also allow our Service Providers or Assistance Providers, who may be located outside Europe, access to your personal data.
 We may also make other disclosures of your personal data overseas, for example if we receive a legal or regulatory request from a foreign law enforcement body.

-We will always take steps to ensure that any international transfer of information is carefully managed to protect your rights and interests:
+We will always take steps to ensure that any international transfer of information complies with data protection law:

 You have the right to ask us for more information about the safeguards we have put in place as mentioned above.
 Contact us as set out in Section 12 if you would like further information.